Tacoma (video game): Reception

-Tacoma received "generally favorable" reviews, according to review aggregator Metacritic.
+Tacoma received "generally favorable" reviews, according to review aggregator website Metacritic.
 Several reviews commented on the short length of the title.
 Some critics were impressed by the emotional connection that the game forges between the player and the characters.
 PC Gamers Andy Kelly said "I felt like I knew them."
-IGN's review stated that Tacoma "successfully overcomes the challenge of featuring eight characters and making them all interesting in a relatively short game."
+IGNs review stated that Tacoma "successfully overcomes the challenge of featuring eight characters and making them all interesting in a relatively short game."
 Not each publication felt the same emotional satisfaction, however; Polygons Allegra Frank wrote "I found myself in want of more payoff for everyone."

 Eurogamer ranked the game 22nd on their list of the "Top 50 Games of 2017".
-The game won the award for "Best Setting" in PC Gamers 2017 Game of the Year Awards, and was nominated for "Best Xbox One Game" in both Destructoids Game of the Year Awards 2017 and IGN's Best of 2017 Awards.
+The game won the award for "Best Setting" in PC Gamers 2017 Game of the Year Awards, and was nominated for "Best Xbox One Game" in both Destructoids Game of the Year Awards 2017 and IGNs Best of 2017 Awards.
 It won the award for "Best Graphics" in Game Informers 2017 Adventure Game of the Year Awards.

 The game sold fewer copies than Gone Home, but enough to allow Fullbright to continue developing games.
 Fullbright founder Steve Gaynor attributes this performance partly to the sheer number of games being released in 2017 versus 2013, saying, "I think that it is much harder to be one of the indie games that breaks through in a massive way now," and that he himself was "behind on my backlog of just stuff that's come out in 2017".